 Foreign Operations-Assets and liabilities denominated in foreign currencies are translated into United States dollars at the exchange rate existing at the respective balance sheet dates.
 Income and expense items are translated at the average rates during the respective periods.
-Translation adjustments resulting from fluctuations in exchange rates are recorded as a separate component of accumulated other comprehensive income (loss) on the consolidated statements of shareholders' equity while transaction gains and losses are recorded in selling, general and administrative expenses on the consolidated statements of operations.
-Foreign exchange transactions resulted in pre-tax realized and unrealized losses of \$6.0 million, \$1.4 million and \$5.9 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+Translation adjustments resulting from fluctuations in exchange rates are recorded as a separate component of accumulated other comprehensive income (loss) on the consolidated statements of shareholders' equity, while transaction gains and losses are recorded in selling, general and administrative expenses on the consolidated statements of operations.
+Foreign exchange transactions resulted in gains of \$1.5 million during the year ended December 31, 2017, and losses of \$6.0 million and \$1.4 million for the years ended December 31, 2016 and 2015, respectively.

 The Company has a 49% interest in Plural, a commercial printer based in Brazil, and formerly owned 50% of a commercial printer in Chile, until the Company sold its ownership interest in Chile on July 31, 2015.
 The Company accounts for those entities using the equity method of accounting (see Note 8, "Equity Method Investments in Unconsolidated Entities," for further discussion).
 The Company's equity loss of Plural's and Chile's operations was recorded in equity in loss of unconsolidated entities in the Company's consolidated statements of operations, and was included within the International segment.
+Distributions received from equity method investees follow the nature of the distribution approach, where each distribution is evaluated on the basis of the source of the payment and is classified as either operating cash inflows or investing cash inflows.
 There are no other significant unconsolidated entities.